Shaw Historic District, Doylestown, Pennsylvania

-Shaw Historic District, also known as Francis B. Shaw Block Historic District, is a national historic district located in Doylestown, Bucks County, Pennsylvania.
-The district includes seven contributing buildings in a residential and industrial area of Doylestown.
+The Shaw Historic District, also known as the Francis B. Shaw Block Historic District, is a national historic district that is located in Doylestown, Bucks County, Pennsylvania.

+Added to the National Register of Historic Places in 1979, it was incorporated into the Doylestown Historic District in 1985.

+History and architectural features

+This district includes seven contributing buildings that are located in a residential and industrial area of Doylestown.
 The block was developed between 1833 and 1914, and includes the Bryan House (c.
-1833), Clemens Double House (pre-1874), Goodman House (c.
-1835), Kulp House (c.
-1849), the Late Victorian-style Rhodes House (1891), Rhodes Livery Stable (1914), and the Doylestown Agricultural Works complex (1867, 1914).
+1833), the Clemens Double House (pre-1874), the Goodman House (c.
+1835), the Kulp House (c.
+1849), the Late Victorian-style Rhodes House (1891), the Rhodes Livery Stable (1914), and the Doylestown Agricultural Works complex (1867, 1914).
 The Doylestown Agricultural Works was rebuilt after a fire in 1913; it closed in 1968.

 It was added to the National Register of Historic Places in 1979.
 In 1985, it was incorporated into the Doylestown Historic District.